IVAorg's Approach to IVAs

 IVAorg’s Ethical Pledge

-We are committed to improving outcomes for all those vulnerable individuals whose IVAs fail through no fault of their own, so we have a unique ‘pledge’
+We are committed to improving outcomes for all those vulnerable individuals whose IVAs fail through no fault of their own, so we have a unique solcial ‘pledge’.

-“Should your IVA fail to complete successfully through no fault of your own, we will ensure the fees you’ve paid for our services will be used to reduce your debt to the maximum effect, guaranteeing to leave you no worse off.”
+“Should your IVA fail to complete successfully through no fault of your own, we pledge the fees you’ve paid for our services will be used to reduce your debt to maximum effect, leaving you no worse off for having tried to complete an IVA that subsequently failed.”

 Request a callback